When you sit down to watch a movie and find that Netflix keeps pausing, it can ruin your evening.

 Method 14: Upgrade your Router

-Method 15: Contact Netflix Support
+Method 16: Contact Netflix Support

-If the tips above have not reduced the pausing, then you can contact Netflix app support for further assistance.
+If the tips above have not reduced the pausing, you can contact Netflix app support for further assistance.

 Conclusion